- How much does the festival cost?

 A few activities do require ticket purchase or an entry fee, and those are clearly posted at the event and on this website.
-Events with a fee include:
+Events with a fee this year include:

 Additionally, donations are appreciated to help cover expenses at the High Tea.

 - May I bring my dog (/miniature horse/platypus) to the festival?